Woh Lamhe...: Plot

-One day Sana spots a girl forcefully entering her hotel room.
-She tells Aditya that a girl named Rani (Masumeh Makhija) entered the room.
-However through the CCTV footage there was no girl who entered.
-It later revealed that Sana is a patient with schizophrenia, who has excessive hallucinations of Rani who doesn't even exist, which gradually ruins both Sana's life and career.
+One day, Sana spots a girl forcefully entering her hotel room.
+She tells Aditya that a girl named Rani (Masumeh) entered the room.
+However, through the CCTV footage, there was no girl who entered.
+It later revealed that Sana is a patient with schizophrenia who has excessive hallucinations of Rani, who doesn't even exist, which gradually ruins both Sana's life and career.
 When Aditya realizes that the only way he can save Sana from total devastation is to take her away from Bollywood and the vested interests that threaten to destroy her completely, he kidnaps her from the hospital, thus putting his career on the line.

-Aditya tries his best to bring Sana back on track but in vain.
+Aditya tries his best to bring Sana back on track, but in vain.
 She secretly stops taking her medication.
 During her birthday party, she faces her hallucinations once again and stabs Aditya.

 One day, suddenly, she disappears, leaving him with unanswered questions.
 Aditya is shocked.
 Meanwhile, Nikhil and the police reach the place and take Aditya.
 Nikhil asks him in anger about Sana's whereabouts, to which Aditya repeatedly answers that he doesn't know.

 Back in the present, Aditya is told that Sana has very little time and wants to meet him.
-They both profess their love for each other and she breathes her last.
+They both profess their love for each other, and she breathes her last.
 Nikhil asks him what he will do next, to which Aditya replies that he doesn't know.

 The film ends with Aditya reminiscing about her on a beach.
-He spots some children making a sand castle and remembers his metaphor.
+He spots some children making sand castles and remembers his metaphor.
 He goes and makes castles with them.